ben-n93/ben-n93.github.io/content/blog/splitting_in_snowflake.md

     </a>
 </p>

-However we want each language to be on its own row:
+However we want each unique language to be on its own row:

 <p align="center">
     <a href="">